 Worst Gaming PC Brands

-I’m unbiased against the brands that I’ll mention below.
-These are the opinions based on my own experiences and complaints I have read from gamers in communities like Discord and Reddit.
+I’m unbiased against the brands I’ll mention below.
+These opinions are based on my own experiences and complaints I have read from gamers in communities like Discord and Reddit.

 1: Apex Gaming PCs

-Apex advertises its gaming machines with fancy RGB lights and aesthetical side panels.
+Apex advertises its prebuilt gaming machines with fancy RGB lights and aesthetic side panels.
 Most gamers buy a gaming PC because of these cool-looking features.
-The looks do matter only if they are not “AI-generated“.
+However, looks matter only if they are not “AI-generated.”

 When you visit the Official website of Apex Gaming PC, you’ll see that all gaming PC images are generated using AI.
 Thanks to Braethorn’s video on YouTube who has highlighted this issue.

-Who knows they are just getting money from you, building a PC out of it, and then shipping that back to you.
+Who knows, they may just be getting money from you, building a PC out of it, and then shipping that back to you.

-Going through Apex Gaming PC’s product catalogue, you’ll find “Product Titles” that don’t make sense with the hardware packed inside that machine.
+Going through Apex Gaming PC’s product catalog, you’ll find “Product Titles” that don’t make sense with the hardware packed inside that machine.

 For example, the Apex RTS Streamer mentions that it’s a PC meant for streamers.
 But when you dig inside the specs, you’ll find AMD Ryzen 5 5600 CPU (six core) installed on this machine.